ReadyResearchers/cmpsc-600-fall-2022-and-spring-2023-senior-thesis-solisa986/thesis.md

 ![Snapshot of Correlated Unigrams/Bigrams for Certain MPAA Ratings](images/grouped_rating.png)

 As there were many features that needed to be evaluated according to movie success (rating, actors, directors, genre), then there needed to be different functions created for each analysis of the feature.
-For every feature, the following was done for each feature: the text was converted to numerical data using Count Vectorizer; all of the data was converted into testing and training data; the result of the vectorization of the words was then fit against the training data; the words were then transformed into their most correlated unigrams/bigrams using Tfidf Vectorizer; the data was fit again against the count vectorized data; the data is then classified using the multinomial naive bayes learning approach, where the tag of a text is guessed according to the nomials given; a prediction is given from user input and the fitted data/tags that were assigned
+For every feature, the following was done for each feature: the text was converted to numerical data using Count Vectorizer; all of the data was converted into testing and training data; the result of the vectorization of the words was then fit against the training data; the words were then transformed into their most correlated unigrams/bigrams using Tfidf Vectorizer; the data was fit again against the count vectorized data; the data is then classified using the multinomial naive bayes learning approach, where the tag of a text is guessed according to the nomials given; a prediction is given from user input and the fitted data/tags that were assigned.

 All predictions were classified as either the feature being a part of a successful movie (1) or not being in a successful movie (0).
 The following shows an example of the interface where the features being predicted to be a success or not: